Outspoken general named Trump's top security adviser

 A combat veteran, he gained renown in the first Gulf War - and was awarded a Silver Star - after he commanded a small troop of the U.S. 2nd Armored Cavalry Regiment that destroyed a much larger Iraqi Republican Guard force in 1991 in a place called 73 Easting, for its map coordinates, in what many consider the biggest tank battle since World War Two.

-As one fellow officer put it, referring to Trump's inner circle of aides and speaking on condition of anonymity, the Trump White "has its own Republican Guard, which may be harder for him to deal with than the Iraqis were."
+As one fellow officer put it, referring to Trump's inner circle of aides and speaking on condition of anonymity, the Trump White House "has its own Republican Guard, which may be harder for him to deal with than the Iraqis were."
 The Iraqi Republican Guard was the elite military force of ousted dictator Saddam Hussein.

 Trump relies on a tight, insular group of advisers, who at times appear to have competing political agendas.
 Senior adviser Steve Bannon has asserted his influence by taking a seat on the National Security Council.